sedos-project/data_adapter_times/README.md

 ## Overview

-This project is designed to convert SEDOS data into TIMES format for further use in emissions and energy modeling.
+This project is designed to convert OEP data into TIMES-VEDA format for further use in Energy System model.
 The workflow involves configuring settings, preparing input data, and generating output data by running a sequence of scripts.
-The output includes multiple Excel and pickle files that represent emissions factors and other relevant energy sector data in TIMES format.
+The output includes multiple Excel and pickle files that represent emissions factors and other relevant energy sector data in TIMES_VEDA format.

 ## Folder Structure